This country double wide found on HGTV Rate My Space is perfect for all you country and primitive loving readers!

 Handmade Craft Ideas

-Dollar Tree wooden spoons painted matte black with a little sanding and attached to twin is different take on the homeowners natural wooden spoon garland.
+Dollar Tree wooden spoons painted matte black with a little sanding and attached to twine is a different take on the homeowner’s natural wooden spoon garland.
 Source.

 Twig wreaths with natural garland is a great way to add a country look to your home.
 Source.

 Old window frames are a staple in the country and primitive theme.
 The berry garland is also another well used feature.
 Source.

 I hope you enjoyed this home as much as I did!
 It’s a beautiful style that fits well with most any home but especially those nestled in the woods.
 Can’t get enough of the primitive decor theme?
 Then you will love this home we featured: Country Primitive Decor in a Mobile Home!